NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/automatic/zero-code/index.md

 This is the same Java project as used for the backend component in the `OpenTelemetry in Action`chapter.

-Build the project using maven:
+Build the Java project using maven:

 ```sh
 mvn clean package
 ```

 This will take a few seconds to complete.
-It will create an executable `jar` file which you can run.
+It will create an executable `jar` file in the `target` subdirectoy which you can run.
 Run it with the following command:

 ```sh